srkraut/sigma-docs/docs/module/shell-command.md

 ```
 In most cases, commands that are run from a Layout tend to be background commands which trigger something to happen like screen on/off or restart the device etc. In such cases, leave the box unticked.
-If you need to run a command for a fixed period of time, for example where your command shows something on the screen for a time and cannot close itself, Xibo can be instructed to terminate the command it started running by ticking the box and specifying a duration.
+If you need to run a command for a fixed period of time, for example where your command shows something on the screen for a time and cannot close itself, Sigma-DS can be instructed to terminate the command it started running by ticking the box and specifying a duration.

 ```